 These findings have led to additional studies.
 1. Determining that the PTP is derived from ATP synthase the electron transport chain complex that makes ATP.
 2. Determining the mechanisms that control the activity of the PTP.
 3. Investigating the mechanisms by which mitochondria control oxidative stress in the embryonic heart.
 5. Determining how mitochondria regulate differentiation of cardiac myocytes in the neonatal period and how oxygen levels regulate these changes and cause maturation of the infant heart.

 Finally, Dr. Porter is the site principal investigator at the University of Rochester for the Pediatric Cardiac Genomics Consortium.
 This international, multicenter arm of the NIH Bench to Bassinet program (http://www.benchtobassinet.net/

-) has collects material information patients with congenital heart defects to perform genotype-phenotype correlation using advanced genetic testing.
+) has 10,000 patients with congenital heart defects to perform genotype-phenotype correlation using advanced genetic testing.
 This data derived from this study is being used to discover new genes that cause human congenital heart defects and to test the pathogenesis of these genes in animal models through collaboration with the Cardiovascular Development Consortium of the Bench to Bassinet program.
 The most recent version of this study will determine the relationship between genetic mutations, heart defects, and neurodevelopmental outcomes.

-These studies have been funded by the Charles H. Hood Foundation, the Children's Cardiomyopathy Foundation, Founder's Affiliate of American Heart Association, the NIH, and the Strong Children's Research Center, and the University of Rochester Clinical and Translational Science Institute (CTSI) and the Aab Cardiovascular Research Institute (CVRI), and the United Mitochondrial Disease Foundation.
+These studies have been funded by the Charles H. Hood Foundation, the Children's Cardiomyopathy Foundation, Founder's Affiliate of American Heart Association, the NIH, Pfizer, the Strong Children's Research Center, and the University of Rochester Clinical and Translational Science Institute (CTSI) and the Aab Cardiovascular Research Institute (CVRI), and the United Mitochondrial Disease Foundation.